ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 {{< /figcontainer >}}

 ## Expert interview with Gwen Klerks
-To gain more knowledge in the field of citizen participation, a discussion was held with Gwen Klerks: https://www.linkedin.com/in/gwenklerks/?originalSubdomain=nl
+To gain more knowledge in the field of citizen participation, a discussion was held with [Gwen Klerks](https://www.linkedin.com/in/gwenklerks)

 During the meeting there were some main learning points.
 We need to focus on what will happen after an idea had been chosen.
 We could look into possibilities for community building, so citizens themselves can build or realize a chosen idea.
 This could also apply to places that the citizens want to renovate or the moment an idea needs to be changed.\
 Furthermore, we could dive deeper into what will happen if an idea has been chosen.
 Showing the status of the actual realization would give users more trust in the value of spending time on creating designs with this app.\